spectrocloud/librarium/docs/docs-content/audit-logs/monitor-with-datadog.md

     | **datadog.serviceMonitoring.enabled**        | Set it to `true` to enable universal service monitoring.                                                                                                                                                          |
     | **datadog.securityAgent.compliance.enabled** | Set it to `true` to enable the security agent.                                                                                                                                                                    |

-    Paste the following snippet under the `clusterAgent.volumes` section to enable the volume and volume mount for collecting audit logs.
+12. Next, paste the following snippet under the `clusterAgent.volumes` section to enable the volume and volume mount for collecting audit logs.
 Replace `/var/log/apiserver` with the `audit-log` path configured in the Kubernetes layer of your host cluster.
 You can find this path in the Kubernetes layer of your host cluster profile in Palette.